Final Fantasy XVI: Plot

 Under Joshua's advice, Dion stages a coup against Anabella, but in the process, Dion inadvertently kills Sylvestre and is transformed into a raging Bahamut by Olivier, revealed to be a vessel for Ultima.
 Clive destroys the Dominion's Mothercrystal as he reunites with Joshua, helping him defeat Bahamut.
 Now aware of Ultima, Dion kills Olivier, causing an unhinged Anabella to kill herself in despair.
 Barnabas later confronts Clive and reveals Ultima's plan to shape Clive into "Mythos", a vessel for Ultima to inhabit.
 After Jill gives him the power of her Eikon Shiva, Clive kills Barnabas and destroys Waloed's Mothercrystal.
 Joshua's research into Fallen ruins reveals that Ultima's people seeded Valisthea with the Mothercrystals to siphon aether for a resurrection spell after succumbing to an earlier Blight.
-The Fallen and their human descendants were created to breed a vessel powerful enough to cast the spell.
+The rebellious Fallen and their human descendants were created to breed a vessel powerful enough to cast the spell, which would also erase humans.
 Clive, Joshua, and Dion assault Ultima's sky fortress of Origin, where Ultima's fragments merge to complete their plan.
 In the ensuing fight, Ultima kills Dion and rips his fragment out of Joshua, mortally wounding him.
 Joshua sacrifices himself to give Clive his Eikon.
-After killing Ultima, Clive heals Joshua's wounds and destroys the final Mothercrystal within Origin to remove magic from Valisthea.
+After killing and absorbing Ultima, Clive heals Joshua's wounds and destroys the final Mothercrystal within Origin to remove magic from Valisthea.
 A post-credits scene in Valisthea's future, where magic is considered a myth, shows a family living in peace and owning a book credited to Joshua recording the game's events.
 (Note: The exact fate of Clive and Joshua, as well as who authored the book seen in the post-credits scene, is left deliberately ambiguous.)

-Post-release downloadable content expansions Echoes of the Fallen and The Rising Tide expand on the Motes of Water, a persecuted tribe associated with the Eikon Leviathan.
+Post-release downloadable content expansions Echoes of the Fallen and The Rising Tide, set during the main story, expand on the Motes of Water, a persecuted tribe associated with the Eikon Leviathan.
 In Echoes of the Fallen, fragments from an artificial Mothercrystal created by the Fallen are distributed on the black market.
 Clive, Joshua and Jill go to the Sagespire, the source of the crystals.
 They discover the merchant Famiel is selling crystals taken from the Sagespire.
 Clive and his party fight an artificial Eikon dubbed Omega and destroy the tower's Mothercrystal.
 In The Rising Tide, Clive, Jill and Joshua travel to the land of Mysidia with Shula, current leader of the Motes and Famiel's sister.
 They learn that the Dominant of Leviathan, a baby called Waljas who shares family with Shula, was forced to awaken his powers and imprisoned with magic to shelter and enrich Mysidia.
 The party weaken the spell, which releases the raging Leviathan.
-Clive pacifies it, and Shula takes in Waljas to raise in her own.
+Clive pacifies it, and Shula takes in Waljas to raise as her own.